ExpressionEngine/ExpressionEngine-User-Guide/docs/comment/entries.md

       <p>By {name} on {comment_date format="%Y %m %d"}</p>
     {/exp:comment:entries}

 NOTE: **Important:** The Comment Entries tag should **not** be nested inside of a standard {exp:channel:entries} tag.
-If you do, the outer tag will parse and resolve many of these variables and conditionals before the Comment Entries tag has the chance to do so.
+If you do, the outer tag will replace many of these variables and conditionals before the Comment Entries tag has the chance to do so.

 ## Parameters